• The inclusion of climate and disaster risk in Country Partnership Frameworks grew from 85 percent in FY13 to 95 percent in FY15.

-• Over 100 million people in 50 countries gained improved access to risk information about their country through World Bank-supported national and regional geospatial data sharing platforms since 2010.
-The Open Data for Resilience Initiative (OpenDRI) is a key component of the World Bank’s commitment to building disaster and climate resilience in some of the world’s poorest regions.
+• Over 100 million people in 50 countries gained improved access to risk information about their country through WBG-supported national and regional geospatial data sharing platforms since 2010.
+The open data initiative is a key component of the WBG’s commitment to building disaster and climate resilience in some of the world’s poorest regions.
 This initiative is currently active in more than 25 countries, mapping millions of buildings and urban infrastructure, opening more than 1,300 geospatial datasets to the public, and developing innovative application tools.
-Among them is the award-winning, free open-source software InaSAFE which produces realistic, natural hazard impact scenarios for better planning, preparedness and response.

-• The Bank is providing cutting-edge country capacity building and technical assistance initiatives on disaster risk reduction and climate change adaptation, such as in the Philippines where such support led to the government approved $9 billion Metro Manila Flood Management Master Plan.
+• The WBG is providing cutting-edge country capacity building and technical assistance initiatives on disaster risk reduction and climate change adaptation, such as in the Philippines, where such support led the government to approve a $9 billion flood management plan for Metro Manila.

 • Working with affected communities: in Vietnam through the national DRM project, disaster management activities are being implemented at the community level.
 Success of an initial pilot of a World Bank community-based DRM project since 2006 has led to government scale up of the approach in 6,000 additional communities through a national $500 million program.

 • In FY12-15, the WBG deployed teams to more than 36 countries affected by natural disasters, mobilizing almost $4.5 billion for resilient recovery and reconstruction.
 Task teams supported assessments of disaster impacts that informed recovery efforts and helped ensure the integration of resilient measures in the recovery process.